 The Frio River is not too far from San Antonio and is a fun time with family and friends.
 Brody and I were invited here by my uncle.
 His family goes every year.
 Brody and I tubed the Frio, and I was more worried about myself making it in one piece than him, but it was fun, and I managed to go the whole way along with everyone else.
 After tubing, we reached an area where the kids could jump off tall rocks.
 That was a perfect vacation for us two.
 There are more than enough cabins, houses, and hotels to stay at in this area.
 Google – Frio River Cabins.

 4. Gaylord Texas (Grapevine)

 I have taken my grandkids to the Lone Star Christmas attraction at the Gaylord Texas Marriott Resort in Grapevine for at least thirteen years in a row – I’ve lost count.
 Starting with my first grandchild to my last – they’ve all been.
 I even worked there for one year and saw many grandparents with their grandkids.
 It’s truly a magical place for all.
 Take them for the attraction only, or opt for a staycation at the Gaylord Texas Resort – they will love that!
 Either way, memories will be cherished by both sides.
 If time allows, stroll up and down Main Street to see the lights.

 5. Brazosport (Gulf Coast)

 The Brazosport Area is an excellent option for a beach vacation with your grandkids.
 The area comprises small towns with unique things to offer and would be a great consideration other than the busier beach towns.
-My grandson and I will be going here first of June 2022.
+My grandson and I went here in June 2022.
 I will report back with all the fun we had!
-Hint – horseback riding on the beach, bed and breakfast, wildlife, kayaking, etc. We went – here’s our story – Family Fun In The Brazosport Area.
+Hint – horseback riding on the beach, bed and breakfast, wildlife, kayaking, etc. Here’s our story – Family Fun In The Brazosport Area.